meifhuang/meifhuang/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Mei, software engineer in training.
+I'm Mei, a software engineer in training.
 I enjoy tackling complex problems, learning new technologies, and applying my skills to projects that make a meaningful impact.

 ## Skills